One of QAnon’s most widely quoted critics reveals his real name. Hint: It’s not Travis View.

 “I’m glad I got it over with,” Strain said.

-Julie Tate contributed.
+Julie Tate contributed to this article.